Harvey Weinstein was back in court Monday morning to plead not guilty to new sexual assault charges.

 "Mr. Weinstein has told me and I have told the court that his primary objective is to clear his name," Brafman told reporters at a news conference following the court appearance, according to USA Today.
 "The more I investigate this case the more I realize the charges in this indictment are very defensible indeed."

 More surprising, however, was Brafman's claim that his client is now working as a paralegal on his own case.

 Truly bizarre claim from Weinstein lawyer Ben Brafman outside the court: Harvey, he says, is currently working as a paralegal--to him- Steven Zeitchik (@ZeitchikWaPo) July 9, 2018

 The attorney also said that Weinstein, "a brilliant maker of movies and scripts," is trying to work on new film projects, according to tweets from Washington Post reporter Steven Zeitchik.

-Before he turned himself into authorities at a police station in Lower Manhattan last month, Weinstein reportedly underwent treatment in Arizona.
+A lot has changed for the onetime entertainment mogul.
+Before he turned himself into authorities at a police station in Lower Manhattan in May, Weinstein reportedly underwent treatment in Arizona.